mrc0mmand/Simple-RSS-Creator/README.md

 # Simple RSS Creator

-Simple perl script which generates RSS feeds from given website(s) according to parameters in configuration file.
+Simple perl script which generates RSS feeds from given website(s) according to options defined in the configuration file.

 ## Configuration file
 Every feed has its own section in configuration file which consists of: